-The remainder of this chapter discusses the ground water levels in unconfined and confined aquifers during Water Years 1999 (WY99) and 2000 (WY00).
-This discussion focuses on a comparison of water levels in WY99 and WY00 to the water levels over the period of record for the observation wells analyzed in this report.
-The water levels for these two water years are presented for each month in the context of the median reading, highest and lowest reading and quartiles of all previous readings in each month.
-(See sidebar on page 44 for expanded explanation.)
+The remainder of this chapter discusses the ground water levels in unconfined and confined aquifers during Water Years 2001 (WY01) and 2002 (WY02).
+This discussion focuses on a comparison of water levels in WY01 and WY02 to the water levels over the period of record for the observation wells analyzed in this report.
+Hydrographs of representative obwells illustrate the analysis.
 To achieve meaningful comparisons, representative obwells were chosen from the network based on their length of record and their geographical location.
-Such periods of record are generally from 15 to 30 years, with the shortest being 10 years and a few as long as 38 years.
+Such periods of record are generally from 10 to 40 years.

-During WY99 and WY00, the DNR monitored water levels in approximately 700 wells throughout the state.
+During these water years, the DNR monitored water levels in approximately 750 wells throughout the state.
 Water levels are usually recorded monthly except for January and February.
 Figures 2, 3 and 4 show the locations of these wells, identifying those that were placed in unconfined (water table) aquifers, in buried drift aquifers and in bedrock aquifers.